 Here are five ways to up your chances of getting into your dream course:

 Get an early taste of uni

 There are other ways to go above and beyond your school work to help your university chances.
 For instance, did you know you can start uni before you finish Year 12?
-Our VCE Plus program allows you to complete two first-year university subjects and have them recognised as part of your VCE.
+Our Achieve Plus program allows you to complete two first-year university subjects and have them recognised as part of your VCE.

-Finding the time to take on further work might sound challenging, but VCE Plus offers big rewards for your efforts.
+Finding the time to take on further work might sound challenging, but Achieve Plus offers big rewards for your efforts.
 You’ll get a boost to your ATAR, choose from a wider range of topics and experience a taste of the uni experience before everybody else.

 Be rewarded for going that extra mile

 You’ve probably done plenty of extracurriculars during high school.
 Maybe you’ve coached a sport team or been captain of debating.
 Perhaps you’ve taken on a school leadership role or been a volunteer?

 La Trobe rewards you for what you’ve done to give back to the community.
 Our Aspire Early Admissions Program offers you an early conditional offer into your chosen course.
 It’s a great way to secure your place at uni now – and take some of the stress and uncertainty out of Year 12.
 You’ll also get access to a bunch of other perks, like eligibility for the Aspire scholarship, free access to revision lectures and study guides, a minimum ‘Aspire ATAR’ and more.

 As you probably already know, prerequisites are the subjects you need to study for your chosen course.
 Universities set prerequisites so we know you have the necessary base-level skills and knowledge for the degree you want to pursue.